AlexThomHab/InvertibleCounterpoint/README.md

 This interactive web tool applies Sergei Taneyev’s concept of **vertical shifting (invertible) counterpoint**.
 By entering inversion indices (JV values), you can see how musical intervals behave after inversion in both **2-voice** and **3-voice** textures.

-👉 Try it out to explore which intervals stay consonant/dissonant, and which switch category after inversion.

 ---

 ## 🚀 Features
-- Explore **2-voice** and **3-voice** counterpoint inversion.
 - Visual grid showing **Fixed Consonances, Fixed Dissonances, Variable Consonances, Variable Dissonances**.
 - Works with any JV index (positive or negative).
 - Dark and Light modes for easy reading.